"I couldn't wait to see what happened

-In this coming of age debut trilogy, USA Today bestseller Micah Caida turns dystopian young adult fiction on its ear with a breathtakingly fresh science fiction, fantasy story that is as much a thriller as it is a romantic tale.
+USA Today Bestseller Micah Caida turns dystopian young adult fiction on its ear with a breathtakingly fresh science fiction, fantasy series that is as much a thriller as it is a romantic tale.

-All at once, I lurched forward and slammed to a stop, flat on my face.
-Ears ringing, my next breath wheezed out, mouth dry as the hot dust singeing my skin.
+All at once, she lurched forward and slammed to a stop, flat on her face.
+Ears ringing, her next breath wheezed out, mouth dry as the hot dust singeing her skin.

-What was happening?
+Had she fallen?
 No answer.
-My brain hadn’t unscrambled yet.
+Her brain hadn’t unscrambled yet.

-“Get up, girl, if you value your life,” someone demanded in a deep male voice that sounded old.
+“Get up, girl, if you value your life,” someone demanded in a deep male voice that sounded like an elder.

 “Get.
 Up!” he ordered again.

-If he yelled at me one more time, he wouldn’t be happy when I did make it to my feet.
-I bit back the snarl curling to my lips.
+If he yelled at her one more time, he wouldn’t be happy when she did make it to her feet.
+Every inch of her hurt.
 Who was he anyway?
-My head still spun and my stomach wasn’t much happier.
-Gravel bit the palms of my hands as I pushed up on shaky knees.
+He could help her.
+She’d kill for a drop of water.
+Her head still spun, and her stomach wasn’t much happier.
+Gravel bit the scraped palms of her hands as she pushed up on shaky knees.

 Dianna Love/Silver Hawk Press LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com